 Data from the Eurostat continuing vocational training survey and in particular on the provision of CVET by enterprises refers to education or training activities which are financed, at least in part, by enterprises; part financing could include, for example, the use of work time for the training activity (EUROSTAT, 2020).
 CVET can be provided either through dedicated courses or other forms of CVET, such as guided on-the-job training.
 In general, enterprises finance CVET in order to develop the competences and skills of the people they employ, hoping that this may contribute towards increasing competitiveness and productivity.
-A large majority of
+A large majority of CVET is non-formal education or training, in other words, it is provided outside the formal education system .
+In 2015 (last available data corresponding to the fifth edition of Eurostat CVET survey), 70.5 % of enterprises employing 10 or more persons in the EU-27 provided CVET to their staff (see Figure 1); this marked an increase compared with 2005 and 2010 when the corresponding shares were 55.6 % and 63.6 % respectively.
+Among the EU Member States, the share of enterprises that provided such training in 2015 ranged from 21.7 % in Greece to 99.9 % in Latvia (Figure 25).

-92 Continuing vocational education and training (CVET) is 'education or training after initial education or entry into working life, aimed at helping individuals to improve or update their knowledge and/or skills; acquire new skills for a career move or retraining; continue their personal or professional development' (Cedefop and Tissot, 2014, p.
+Continuing vocational education and training (CVET) is 'education or training after initial education or entry into working life, aimed at helping individuals to improve or update their knowledge and/or skills; acquire new skills for a career move or retraining; continue their personal or professional development' (Cedefop and Tissot, 2014, p.
 51).